feedzai/pdb/README.md

 	...
 </dependencies>
 ```

+## Breaking changes
+The timeout properties have been redefined in PdbProperties as numeric instead of strings since v2.4.6 - avoid using versions 2.4.4 and 2.4.5.

 ## Changes from 2.0.0
 * It is now possible to call built-in database vendor functions [e.g. f("lower", column("COL1"))]